Africa is home to 25 per cent of the world’s population, accounting for between 3-5 percent of direct Foreign Direct Investment (FDI).

 According to Investment Monitor, Egypt is the largest economy in North Africa, accounting for 15.4 percent of total African GDP in 2020.
 The Suez Canal is a major source of trade and revenue for the country, boosting its economic stature.

-The strategic key location of Egypt in addition to projections of major future trade and economic growth makes it one of the key places you should consider investing in.
+Noteworthy, the strategic key location of Egypt in addition to projections of major future trade and economic growth makes it one of the key places you should consider investing in.

-According to the IMF, the country ranks above Egypt when analysing FDI data per 100,000 of the population, with 0.17 projects created in Morocco per 100,000 people, compared with 0.05 projects in Egypt.
-The 2014–2020 Industrial Acceleration Plan in Morocco laid out plans for the creation of 500,000 jobs, half of which were to come from FDI and the other half from a renovated national industrial base.
+Furthermore, the 2014–2020 Industrial Acceleration Plan in Morocco laid out plans for the creation of 500,000 jobs, half of which were to come from FDI and the other half from a renovated national industrial base.

 In Morocco, according to Korte Law, foreign investment is not subject to any restriction, regardless of the type of business you wish to establish.
 Some sectors are exceptions, such as agriculture and fishing.